Skip to Content

 • Extortion: Extortion involves the accused making threats or the use of force to obtain something from another person or business.
 An extortion conviction could end with up to seven years in prison.

-• Petit larceny: Petit larceny is defined as the theft of property which amounts to less than $1,000 and carries a sentence of up to one year in prison.
+• Petit larceny: Petit larceny is defined as the theft of property that amounts to less than $1,000 and carries a sentence of up to one year in prison.

 • Grand larceny: In New York, if you are involved in the theft of property valued at $1,000 or more, it is considered Grand Larceny and comes with much higher penalties.
 Depending on what degree of larceny you are charged with, you could face between four and 25 years in prison.